 Avoid Falling into the Negative Feedback Loop

-Children with cerebral palsy need to be as mobile as possible to prevent muscle atrophy, learned non-use, and joint problems.
+Children with cerebral palsy need to be as mobile as possible to prevent muscle atrophy (muscle wasting), learned non-use, and joint problems.

 The less active your child is, the stiffer their muscles will become, and the more difficult it will be for them to move.

 Through this negative feedback loop, children with cerebral palsy can gradually lose the ability to walk.